The following article describes how to install;

 - Linux ISO Torrent is no more, but Linuxtracker.org makes a fine substitute

-- For CentOS ISOs I recommend Torrents Missors from CentOS project
+- For Fedora ISOs I recommend Torrents from Duke

 - DVD ISOs make the install easier for PCs or VMWare, Virtual PC does not recognize ISO images over 2.2 Gb, but can map physical DVD drives.

 Step 2.
 Burn ISO images to CD or DVD if necessary

 Step 3.
 Boot from CD/DVD/ISO on;

 - The PC you want to install Linux to